Coronavirus: Financial Markets Authority offers regulatory relief for struggling companies

 Firms that need to provide these financial statements include listed issuers on the NZX.

-FMA chief executive Rob Everett said the regulator was working closely with the Council of Financial Regulators (CoFR), which includes Treasury, the Reserve Bank, Commerce Commission and MBIE, as well as frontline regulators NZX, Supervisors and Audit bodies to ensure a co-ordinated response for the industry.
+He said the FMA was working closely with the Council of Financial Regulators (CoFR), which includes Treasury, the Reserve Bank, Commerce Commission and MBIE, as well as frontline regulators NZX, Supervisors and Audit bodies to ensure a co-ordinated response for the industry.

-The FMA was closely monitoring the impact of the coronavirus situation and considering all available options to ensure markets continue to function well and to support participants, customers and investors, he said.

-"We want to understand the pressures they are facing, how they are coping and how they are serving the needs of customers," Everett said.
+By and large the New Zealand financial sector was in much better shape than it was during the crisis of 2008.

-It was an uncertain time for KiwiSaver members and other investors, with many seeing a significant drop in their balances, he said.
+It was also an uncertain time for KiwiSaver members and other investors, with many seeing a significant drop in their balances, he said.

 "At this point, we have not found any inappropriate behaviour by KiwiSaver providers and many KiwiSaver members are taking heed of the advice to stick with their long-term investment strategy.